aijaz/blog/content/posts/2010/2010-07-17-processing-a-list-of-files-in-bash.markdown

----
 comments: false
 date: '2010-07-17 00:21:53'
 slug: processing-a-list-of-files-in-bash
 title: Processing A List Of Files In bash
-Category:
-- Computers
+Category: Computers
-tags:
-- bash
-- Productivity
-- Shell
+Tags: bash, Productivity, Shell
----

 When you're working in Unix or Linux or even Mac OS X, there are often times when you need to apply the same command to a list of files.
 In this post I'll